LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

 .. method:: CURLOPT_PUT()

+   .. deprecated:: 7.12.1
+      This option is deprecated in curl in favor of using `CURLOPT_UPLOAD`.

    Used with `curl->set`.
 If set to "1", then curl will use the HTTP PUT method to transfer data.
 The data should be set with `CURLOPT_READDATA` and `CURLOPT_INFILESIZE`.

-   This option is deprecated in curl in favor of using `CURLOPT_UPLOAD`.

 .. method:: CURLOPT_POST()